- Testing levels

 - Classification of testing types

-Software testing is an investigation of a software product with the intent of finding software bugs and verifying that the program works as expected.
-This investigation is based on test suites chosen according to certain parameters and specifics of software.
-In a wider sense, software testing is software quality assurance technique comprising test design, test execution and analysis of test results.
+Software testing is an examination of a software product in order to detect software bugs and to verify that the program does what it is supposed to do.
+This examination includes test suites chosen according to certain parameters and specifics of software.
+In a broader sense, software testing is software quality assurance technique comprising test design, test execution, and analysis of test results.

-Contemporary software products usually have to be developed in very short terms and at limited project budgets.
-Programming today is rather craft than art for millions of programmers.
-Such haste, unfortunately, makes them ignore the necessity of software security assurance, thus exposing end users to undue risk.
-Software quality control is a considerable aspect of the software development process, for it helps provide security, reliability and usability of the product.
-There exist multiple approaches to and techniques of software testing nowadays.
-However, efficient testing of complex software systems is rather a creative process than formal compliance with strict, definite rules.
+Software testing is a considerable aspect of the software development process, since it helps provide security, reliability and usability of the product.
+Nowadays, there are many approaches to software testing.
+However, efficient testing of complex software systems is rather a creative process than a formal adherence to strict, definite rules.

-Unit testing is a software testing level at which the smallest parts of software are tested, for example individual classes or functions.
-Unit testing is often performed by software developers themselves.
+Unit testing is a software testing level at which the smallest components of software are tested, for example, individual classes or functions.
+Unit testing is often performed by software developers.

 Integration testing is a software testing level at which interfaces between components or subsystems of software are tested.

 System testing is a software testing level at which a complete integrated system is tested to evaluate the system's compliance with its specified requirements.
 System testing includes alpha testing and beta testing subcategories.

 Classification of testing types

 The testing types are classified into several categories according to a number of criteria.
 The following are the most common ones.